Woman using one of the best travel credit cards to purchase her next travel adventure.

 The difference between a debit card and a credit card when traveling abroad

 Before we dig in more, let’s pause and establish the definitions of a debit card and a credit card.
-This is really important information because the two are not interchangeable.
+This is important because the two are not interchangeable.
 The consequences of using them like so can be severe and compound with time.

 In contrast, a credit card extends a line of credit, allowing you to borrow money up to a predetermined limit.
 That predetermined limit is set by the credit card company and is called a credit line.
 If your credit line is $7000 per month, then, technically, you can spend up to that amount.